-There are excellent train services from from London Euston, and from Birmingham, Northampton, and Crewe.
+There are excellent train services from London Euston, and from Birmingham, Northampton, and Crewe.
 There are regular bus services, too, from Aylesbury and Berkhamsted, Hemel Hempstead and Watford and links to Luton Airport.
 Tring is easily accessible by road from the A41.

 Markets, Festivals and Events

 Every Friday, Tring’s ancient Charter Market sets up its stalls on Church Square and every second Saturday there’s a Farmers Market on the same spot.
 The Farmers Market always co-incides with the Auction sale at Tring Market Auctions.
 The Spring Fayre and Summer Carnival welcome visitors, and you mustn’t miss the Tringe Comedy Festival (where you can find many of the top acts warming up for the Edinburgh 'fringe').
 The Annual Chilfest music festival also takes place in July.
 October sees the Apple Fayre when Tring celebrates having one of the country’s few remaining ancient apple orchards with an Apple Day followed by apple themed events.
 An annual Book Festival has also been established and takes place during November and at the end of November, the Christmas market sees plenty of festive stalls along the atmospheric High Street with entertainment for all ages, and delicious food and seasonal treats to sample.
 For details of all events in Tring throughout the year, go to www.tring.gov.uk